Leadville

 - Remain flexible as work progresses and work areas change.

-Work on the Leadville Natural Gas Project began in 2019 and is expected to continue through 2025.
+Construction began in 2019 and is expected to be completed in 2025.

-This year’s construction will start in May and be completed in September or October.
+This year’s construction will start the week of April 28 and continue through October.

 Schedules are subject to change.